Paulo Freire: Legacy and reception

 Since the publication of the English-language edition in 1970, Pedagogy of the Oppressed has had a large impact in education and pedagogy worldwide, especially as a defining work of critical pedagogy.
 According to Israeli writer and education reform theorist Sol Stern, it has "achieved near-iconic status in America's teacher-training programs".
 Connections have also been made between Freire's non-dualism theory in pedagogy and Eastern philosophical traditions such as the Advaita Vedanta.

 In 1977, the Adult Learning Project, based on Freire's work, was established in the Gorgie-Dalry neighborhood of Edinburgh, Scotland.
 This project had the participation of approximately 200 people in the first years, and had among its aims to provide affordable and relevant local learning opportunities and to build a network of local tutors.
 In Scotland, Freire's ideas of popular education influenced activist movements not only in Edinburgh but also in Glasgow.

-Freire's major exponents in North America are Henry Giroux, Peter McLaren, Donaldo Macedo, Antonia Darder, Joe L. Kincheloe, Shirley R. Steinberg, Carlos Alberto Torres, and Ira Shor.
+Freire's major exponents in North America are bell hooks, Henry Giroux, Peter McLaren, Donaldo Macedo, Antonia Darder, Joe L. Kincheloe, Shirley R. Steinberg, Carlos Alberto Torres, and Ira Shor.
 One of McLaren's edited texts, Paulo Freire: A Critical Encounter, expounds upon Freire's impact in the field of critical pedagogy.
 McLaren has also provided a comparative study concerning Paulo Freire and Argentinian revolutionary icon Che Guevara.
 Freire's work influenced the radical math movement in the United States, which emphasizes social justice issues and critical pedagogy as components of mathematical curricula.

 In South Africa, Freire's ideas and methods were central to the 1970s Black Consciousness Movement, often associated with Steve Biko, as well as the trade union movement in the 1970s and 1980s, and the United Democratic Front in the 1980s.
-There is a Paulo Freire Project at the University of KwaZulu-Natal in Pietermaritzburg.
+The radical doctor Abu Baker Asvat was among the many prominent anti-apartheid activists who used Freire's methods.
+Today there is a Paulo Freire Project at the University of KwaZulu-Natal in Pietermaritzburg and Abahlali baseMjondolo, a radical movement of the urban poor, continues to use Freirian methods.